In determining the tax base, compulsory social security contributions (paid in Belgium or abroad) are fully deductible.

 The income of each spouse/legal cohabitant is taxed separately.
 Special rules exist when one spouse has no or low earned income, as noted below.

 - Only one spouse receives earned income: A splitting is applicable.
 An income equal to 30% of the gross taxable earnings of the spouse will be attributed to the spouse without earnings and taxed in that spouse's own name (the so-called 'marital quotient').
 Income that may be attributed to the non-earning spouse cannot exceed EUR 11,450.
 If one of the spouses is self-employed or is engaged in a liberal profession and is effectively assisted by the other, an income equal to a maximum of 30% of the earning spouse's net earnings will be attributed to the assisting spouse if the net earnings of the latter do not exceed EUR 14,860.
 The maximum of 30% can be exceeded (up to a maximum of 50%), provided sufficient evidence of the real assistance of the helping spouse is given.

 - Both spouses receive earned income: The above regulations also apply where both spouses receive earned income if the earnings of one spouse exceed 70% of total earnings and the earnings of the other spouse do not reach EUR 11,450.
 In this case, income may be attributed to the spouse earning less, until 30% of total earnings without exceeding the maximum of EUR 11,450 is reached.

-The exempt income, personal deductions, and the attribution of income to the spouse are in principle applicable both to residents and non-residents, although for non-residents these exemptions and deductions are only applicable provided they earn at least 75% of their worldwide professional income in Belgium.
-Moreover, in order to be entitled to regional tax benefits in Belgium, those non-residents must also maintain their tax residency in another member state of the EEA.
+The exempt income, personal deductions, and the attribution of income to the spouse are, in principle, applicable both to residents and non-residents, although for non-residents these exemptions and deductions are only applicable provided they earn at least 75% of their worldwide professional income in Belgium.
+Moreover, in order to be entitled to regional tax benefits in Belgium, those non-residents must also maintain their tax residency in another member state of the European Economic Area.